 Regardless of the underlying cause, the fact remains that Australia is among the most expensive places I’ve ever traveled.
 Although it’s possible to travel in Australia without going completely bankrupt, you shouldn’t count on any aspect of your Australian holiday being cheap.

 Need help planning your trip to Australia?
-Click here to learn more about how I can help!
+Click here to hire me as your Travel Coach!

 Cost of Food in Australia